Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT LITHUANIA IS ACTUALLY LIKE

 L ithuania has the fastest average internet speeds in the European Union.
-Not Luxembourg, not the Netherlands, not some Scandinavian country with a reputation for being technically sophisticated.
-Lithuania, a country most Americans couldn't place on a map without help.
-The infrastructure reality here consistently catches people off guard: fiber internet delivered to Soviet-era apartment blocks, contactless payments working even at roadside farm stands, and a startup ecosystem in Vilnius that has quietly produced more fintech unicorns per capita than almost anywhere in Europe.
-The country joined NATO and the EU in 2004 and has been running hard in the same direction ever since.
-What you get is a functioning, well-connected Northern European country at a price point that feels like a different era.
+Not Luxembourg, not the Netherlands, not some Scandinavian country with a technical reputation to defend.
+Lithuania, which most Americans could not locate on a map unassisted.
+The infrastructure reality catches people off guard consistently: fiber delivered into Soviet-era apartment blocks, contactless payments working at roadside farm stands, and a Vilnius startup ecosystem that has quietly produced more fintech unicorns per capita than nearly anywhere in Europe.
+The country joined NATO and the EU in 2004 and has been running hard in the same direction since.
+What you get is a functioning, well-connected Northern European country priced like a different era.

-The monthly budget numbers are genuinely striking for Americans moving to Lithuania.
-A single person can live comfortably on around $1,550 a month, which includes rent, food, transport, and a reasonable social life.
-That's roughly 49% cheaper than comparable living in the US.
-A one-bedroom apartment in central Vilnius runs between $600 and $800 per month; outside the capital in cities like Siauliai, you're looking at considerably less.
+The monthly numbers are genuinely striking.
+One person lives comfortably on around $1,550 including rent, food, transport, and a reasonable social life, roughly 49% below comparable American living.
+A one-bedroom in central Vilnius runs $600 to $800 monthly, while cities outside the capital like Šiauliai cost considerably less.
 A sit-down lunch with a beer rarely exceeds $8.
-Healthcare is public for EU residents and residents with legal status, and the quality score here is solid at 8 out of 10, meaning the hospitals are not an adventure.
-Private consultations are available quickly and cheaply by American standards, often $30 to $50 for a specialist visit.
-Bureaucracy for foreign residents setting up legal status is real but manageable, and Vilnius has become experienced enough with arriving expats that the process is reasonably well documented.
+Healthcare is public for EU residents and anyone with legal status, scoring a solid 8 of 10, meaning hospitals are not an adventure, with private consultations available quickly and cheaply by American standards at $30 to $50 for a specialist.
+Bureaucracy for establishing legal status is real but manageable, and Vilnius has grown experienced enough with arriving expats that the process is reasonably documented.

-Americans living in Lithuania tend to report the same three surprises in the first few months.
-First, the English proficiency is high enough that you can functionally operate in Vilnius without Lithuanian for longer than you should probably allow yourself to.
-The younger population especially moves between Lithuanian and English without friction.
-Second, the pace and social register are Northern European, meaning people are reserved with strangers and warm with friends, and the distinction is sharp.
-Americans used to performative friendliness find early interactions feel flat, then realize six months in that the relationships they've built are genuinely deep.
-Third, the winters are serious.
-This is the Baltic, and from November through March the light disappears and the cold arrives with conviction.
-People who stay tend to say the summers, which are long, bright, and socially intense, more than balance it.
-The local food culture is unpretentious and good, amber and rye bread are not tourist props, and the national pride is quiet but specific.
+Three surprises recur in the first months.
+English proficiency runs high enough that you can function in Vilnius without Lithuanian far longer than you probably should allow, since the younger population moves between languages without friction.
+The pace and social register are Northern European, with people reserved toward strangers and warm toward friends and the distinction drawn sharply, so Americans used to performative friendliness find early interactions flat before realizing six months later that the relationships built are genuinely deep.
+And the winters are serious, since this is the Baltic, and from November through March the light disappears while the cold arrives with conviction.
+The people who stay say the summers, long and bright and socially intense, more than balance it.
+Local food culture is unpretentious and good, amber and rye bread are not tourist props, and national pride runs quiet but specific.

-In the first weeks, get your residence paperwork started early because processing times can stretch, and any delay affects your ability to open a local bank account.
-Speaking of which, local banking for newly arrived foreigners without established residency can be slow, and you'll want access to your money in the meantime.
-Most Americans open a Wise account before they leave for exactly this reason, it works at ATMs across Lithuania and lets you hold and convert euros without the fees your US bank will charge you.
-Register with your municipality, get a personal identification number, and consider a short-term Airbnb in Vilnius's Old Town for the first two weeks before committing to a neighborhood.
-The city is compact and walkable enough that spending time in different districts before signing a lease is worth doing.
-Lithuania rewards the people who arrive with some patience for paperwork and genuine curiosity about a country that has been quietly getting things right.
+Start residence paperwork early because processing can stretch and any delay affects your ability to open a local bank account.
+On that subject, local banking for new arrivals without established residency runs slow, and you need access to money meanwhile, which is exactly why most Americans fund Wise before leaving, since it works at ATMs across Lithuania and holds and converts euros without the fees your US bank applies.
+Register with your municipality, obtain a personal identification number, and consider a short-term rental in Vilnius Old Town for the first two weeks before settling on a neighborhood, since the city is compact and walkable enough that spending time across districts before signing is worth doing.
+Lithuania rewards people arriving with patience for paperwork and genuine curiosity about a country that has been quietly getting things right.

 COST OF LIVING SNAPSHOT